CONTEXT

 For instance, In Finland back in 2008, tent villages and huts standing between trees in the parks of Helsinki had reached crisis point.
 People were building makeshift homes in the middle of Finland’s capital city.
 They were exposed to harsh weather conditions and all that is visible around Australia and in Tasmania's cities.

-Housing Tasmania's rhetoric states that its provision of housing that is not conditional on addressing a person’s social, health and wellbeing issues – all well and good
+Housing Tasmania's rhetoric states that its provision of housing that is not conditional on addressing a person’s social, health and wellbeing issues – all well and good. - The rhetoric goes on to talk about building on the legislative principle that housing is a fundamental right – all well and good.

 In the vernacular of STREETspeak they are known by the shorthand compound collective noun as "THOSEpeople".
 If they turn up near where you live one calls the police to have them moved on to be sent somewhere to be moved on yet again, and agai, and again.
 Sadly, it is something some charities, and local governments, do while they talk about doing "something".